kserve/modelmesh-serving/docs/troubleshooting.md

 # Troubleshooting

-Check the [known issues](known-issues.md) first to see if the problem you are hitting is already documented.

 ### Predictor CR in `FailedtoLoad` state

 Check details in the Predictor Status' `lastFailureInfo`.
 The message field should indicate the problem or give a clue as to what the problem is.